young0tete/hungarian_python/README.md

 # hungarian_python
 Hungarian algorithm module written in python using numpy for assignment problem.

-### motivaiton
-The existing Python library seems NOT able to optimize the assignment well.

 # input
 The input object must satisfy the following conditions.
 1. the type of the object must be **np.ndarray**